samadii/ChannelAutoCaption/README.md

 # Channel Auto Caption

-This bot can add a caption for any media file sent to a channel.
+This bot can add a caption for any media/document sent to a channel.
 Just deploy bot and add bot as admin to a channel.